 *$4,243 limit in effect January 1, 2020.
 For calendar years 2019 and earlier the limit was $4,000.

-Beginning January 1, 2020, an individual’s political contributions to a Senate candidate shall not exceed $4,243 per calendar year.
+Beginning January 1, 2020, an individual’s political contributions to a Senate candidate, or any combination of Senate candidates, shall not exceed $4,243 in total per calendar year.
 This limit is separate from, and in addition to, the annual aggregate limit for contributions to the five political entities listed above.
 Contributions to a Senate candidate may only be made during a Senate election campaign period.